rust-stuco/lectures/week3/slides.md

 * In C and C++, you use `.` for direct access and `->` for access through a pointer
 * Rust instead has _**automatic referencing and dereferencing**_
 * When you call `object.something()`, Rust will automatically add in the `&`, `&mut`, or `*` so that `object` matches the signature of the method
-    * This is a big reason why ownership and borrowing is ergonomic in practice
+    * Makes ownership and borrowing more ergonomic

 ---